Sieva-cmd/My-Gallery/README.md

 # My Gallery
-This is a web application to display images with their description and loaction .
+This is a web application to display images with their description and location .

 #### By
 - [sieva Lucia](https://github.com/Sieva-cmd)
 - A full stack  developer.

 ## website image
 ![My Gallery](https://github.com/Sieva-cmd/My-Gallery/blob/master/media/web2.png)

 ## set up instructions
 -  Go to  Github  using the Link provided.